JereKuusela/valheim-world_edit_commands/README.md

 - `durability=number` or `health=number`: Sets the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
   - Note: Invulnerable objects without structure support take continuous damage which causes network traffic.
 - `durability=number%` or `health=number%`: Sets the durabilty/health based on the max amount.
 - `field=component,field,value`: Sets arbitrary component field.
-When using `id=`, the autocompletion shows only components for that object.
+When using `id=` or hovering an object, the autocompletion shows only components for that object.
   - Multiple `field=` can be used in the same command.
   - Component name doesn't have to be fully written (best match is used).
   - Use `f=` as a shortcut for `field=`.